 - Then add the chopped tomatoes, stir and cook about five minutes.
 Stir in the tomato paste.
 Add water, bring to a boil and allow it to simmer for about an hour.

 - Next add the cooked chickpeas and cook for about 10 minutes.
 And then add the vegetables (I use organic and retain the peel), herbs and salt to taste.
 Add raisins (soaked in water) if you prefer.

 - Let it simmer for about 20 minutes until all the ingredients are well cooked.

 - Add one to two teaspoons ghee in the end, right before serving.

 - Preheat the oven to 350 degrees F.

-- Prepare the Cauliflower couscous about 20 minutes before the Moroccan Lamb and Vegetable Stew is done*.
+- Prepare the cauliflower couscous about 20 minutes before the stew is done.

 - Cut the cauliflower into small pieces and pulse it in a food processor until it turns into couscous sized granules.
 Spread it out on a foil or parchment paper lined baking sheet and bake for about 10 to 15 minutes.

 - Meanwhile, in a medium saucepan, bring about 1¾ cups water to a boil with 2 pinches of salt (or as per taste).